 Effects Of Domestic Violence On Children And Adolescents

-Even if a child is not directly abused, when they grow up in an environment of domestic abuse or violence, they may live with fear and anxiety.
-Experiencing abuse as a child can lead to serious mental health challenges later in life, such as depression and substance use disorder.
+Even if a child is not directly abused, when they grow up in an environment of domestic abuse or violence, they may live with fear and intense feelings of sadness.
+This can lead to the formation of mental health conditions later on, such as depression and substance use disorder.

 Regression and withdrawal